Isabelle Westbury: England

 In January 2010, Westbury was named as part of the England Academy squad for the High Performance Camp in Bangalore, India.
 Westbury joined Middlesex in 2013, and was made captain the following year.
-In 2016, she signed for the Western Storm in the inaugural Kia Super League, but did not play a game.
+In 2016, she signed for the Western Storm in the inaugural Kia Super League.
+Westbury retired from playing cricket the following season.

 Legal career

-Westbury was admitted as a solicitor on 17 September 2018, and was then working for the Royal Air Force.
+Westbury qualified as a lawyer in 2018, and serves as a Legal Officer in the Royal Air Force.
 She has a specialism in criminal law.